Nextdoor/shrun/README.md

 - touch file_B; mv file_B dir
 ```

-Groups can be named to avoid having to repeat the content of the group:
+Groups can be labeled to avoid having to repeat the content of the group:

 Identical groups are replicated together, so